wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 /home/helex/.rbenv/versions/2.0.0-p247/lib/ruby/gems/2.0.0/gems/rack-1.5.2
 ```

 When you start vim in the root of your project, it will only load the `tags` file but not the `gems.tags` file.
-Just
-open the commandline in vim and type in `:set tags+=gems.tags`.
+Just open the command line in vim and type in `:set tags+=gems.tags`.

-If you find yourself doing it over and over again for different project, you have to setup the following setting in your
+If you find yourself doing it over and over again for different project, you have to setup the following setting in your `.vimrc`
-`.vimrc`

 ```vim